Matanuska Glacier Hiking

 A Valley Glacier

-The best part of trekking Matanuska glacier is that there is no experience necessary.
+The best part of trekking Matanuska Glacier is that there is no experience necessary.
 You only need to be able to walk for about three hours and be 8 years or older.
 A helmet and crampons will be provided to you by your trekking company.

-Next, you’ll be given instruction on how to properly walk atop ice using the crampons.
+Next, you’ll be given instructions on how to properly walk atop ice using the crampons.
 You’ll also have to pay a $25 Glacier Park Access Fee no matter how you enter the park, whether alone or with a guide.
 Most trekking companies do not include this in their tour prices, and you will need to pay this separately.

 So, grab your camera and sense of adventure as you set out to discover hidden treasures on your Matanuska glacier hiking tour.
 The world of walking on glaciers awaits you!